 Duration of Counselling:

 The duration of the therapeutic process will depend on the type of difficulty or problem the client is facing.
-Some people prefer to work with an open contract, whereas other people prefer to work with a fixed number of sessions followed by a review.
+Some people prefer to work with an open contract, whereas other people prefer to work with a fixed number of sessions.
 It is generally recommended that a minimum of six sessions is required and in all cases, every six sessions the counsellor and client will review the therapeutic process together.
 This helps to assess whether the client’s needs are being met and, this will also help (if required) to carry out the necessary adjustments and/or establish new goals.

 End of the Contract:

 Indications and signs that the therapeutic process is coming to an end: recovered inner balance, greater confidence in oneself, capacity to make decisions and face situations when previously feeling overwhelmed, being in touch with one’s own resources and strength.
-The client may not have met all the goals at this point, but feels more confident to achieve them independently, and overall the individual’s wellbeing has increased.
-Sometimes the client may feel that counselling is not helping, in these circumstances it is best to discuss the difficulties rather than abruptly end counselling.
+The client may not have met all the goals at this point, but feels more confident to achieve them independently, and overall, wellbeing has increased.
+Sometimes the client may feel that counselling is not helping, it is best to discuss any difficulties first rather than abruptly end counselling.
 This could evoke a sudden-loss experience that would not have the opportunity to be understood and resolved.
 In such circumstances the counsellor asks that the client give one week’s notice before ending counselling to have the chance to discuss the decision and to complete the process adequately.
 The client is always in charge of the decision to continue or stop counselling and will not be under any pressure to continue at any point.

 This agreement is fully understood and agreed to and is signed as it stands by: